danieljoachims/piScheduler/piSchedule.JSON.md

       switchDef        = ( "on|off,absoluteTime" )
                        / ( "on|off,deltaTime[,vTime]")
-                       ; A switch point needs a state 'on' OR 'off'.
+                         A switch point needs a state 'on' OR 'off'.
-                       ; Time value can be an 'absolute' date/time or a time delta definition
+                         Time value can be an 'absolute' date/time or a time delta definition

       absoluteTime     = formats conform to 'dateutil'

       deltaTime        = '+|-|~h:min'
-                       ;  A Leading control character MUST occur ;  leading plus  = add 'h:min' to vTime ;  leading minus = substract 'h:min' from vTime
-                       ;  leading ~     = adds a random 'h:min' to vTime
-                       ;                  random value is calculated with 'h:min'
+                          A Leading control character MUST occur once leading plus  = add 'h:min' to vTime leading minus = substract 'h:min' from vTime leading ~     = adds a random 'h:min' to vTime random value is calculated with 'h:min'

-      vTime            = OPTIONAL, if NOT defined vTime is assumed the actual date/time ; vTime without a date is parsed to actual day
+      vTime            = OPTIONAL, if NOT defined vTime is assumed the actual date/time vTime without a date is parsed to actual day

-                       ; vTime CAN be 'sunrise' OR 'sunset' but for that the 'Latitude' and ; 'Longitude' HAS to be defined in 'pySchedule.prefs.json'
+                         vTime CAN be 'sunrise' OR 'sunset' but for that the 'Latitude' and 'Longitude' HAS to be defined in 'pySchedule.prefs.json'